WT000/Bank-Simulator/README.md

-# COM528AE1 - GROUP A5
+# Bank simulator

-This is our groups submission for the COM528 AE1, a credit card app powered by REST and built on Java Server Pages.
+A credit card app powered by REST and built on Java Server Pages.

 ae1 contains code and documentation related to our project.